Who I Am in Theory and Practice

 Things I Live For

-Despite what I named this section, a lot of the things I like are not things I live for but rather
+Despite the title of this section, many of the things I like are not what I live for but rather what

-things I live because of.
-It’s not often that I listen to music but when I do, it absolutely shifts
+keep me living.
+It’s not often that I listen to music but when I do, it absolutely shifts the

 trajectory of my day.
 I try to listen to music that isn’t too moody because I’ve found that it

-influences the way I feel.
-I went a couple months without listening to music last year and felt an
+heavily influences the way I feel.
+I went a couple months without listening to music last year and

-increase in my happiness throughout the day.
-I steer clear of anything too gloomy now so I don’t
+felt an increase in my happiness throughout the day.
+I steer clear of anything too gloomy now so I

-back into the “I’m sad and I don’t know why” rabbit hole.
-Fiona Apple, Sade, Erykah Badu, and Imogen
+don’t fall back into the “I’m sad and I don’t know why” rabbit hole.
+Fiona Apple, Sade, Erykah Badu,

 I hate to admit it, but my favorite piece of film media has been Twilight ever since I first saw it

-middle school.
-I’m a longstanding fan of the Twilight Saga and probably its biggest apologist.
+in middle school.
+I’m a longstanding fan, and the most dedicated apologist, of the Twilight Saga.
 If

-adoration is real, then it seems to exist between me and Stephenie Meyer’s despicable writing.
-As
+blind adoration is real, then it seems to exist between me and Stephenie Meyer’s despicable writing.

+probably.
 Among all of my Twilight mania, I’m also a fan of some actually good pieces of cinema!
-I’ve never

-huge on movies but I love a good unnecessarily long show.
-My most recent fixations have been Suits
+I’ve never been huge on movies but I love a good unnecessarily long show.
+My most recent fixations

-Invincible.
-Other shows I’ve been a long-term fan of are Peaky Blinders, Great Pretender, You, and
+have been Suits and Invincible.
+Other shows I’ve been a long-term fan of are Peaky Blinders, Great

 I also live for romance.
 It’s not in the way you might think of.
 I’m speaking of the romantic nature

-life, being alive, and ourselves.
-My personal definition of romance is “the details we don’t notice
+of life, being alive, and ourselves.
+My personal definition of romance is “the details we don’t

-your eyes perform to glance around, the intimate tango your fingers indulge in to help you through
+emotional prance your eyes perform to glance around, the intimate tango your fingers indulge in to

 I don’t like hoarding things, but I do collect perfume bottles and books.
 I have a plentiful amount